-These indexes are suitable for low cardinality data.
-Through compression techniques, they can generate a large number of rowids with minimal I/O. Combining bitmap indexes on non-selective columns allows efficient AND and OR operations with a great number of rowids with minimal I/O. Bitmap indexes are particularly efficient in queries with COUNT(), because the query can be satisfied within the index.
+These indexes are suitable for columns that have a relatively low number of distinct values, where the benefit of adding a B-tree index is likely to be limited.
+These indexes are suitable for data warehousing applications where there is low DML activity and ad hoc filtering patterns.
+Combining bitmap indexes on columns allows efficient AND and OR operations with minimal I/O. Further, through compression techniques they can generate a large number of rowids with minimal I/Os.
+Bitmap indexes are particularly efficient in queries with COUNT(), because the query can be satisfied within the index.